MapcreatorIO/interactive/docs.md

 ```

 #### popup
-The API `popup` function will return a specific popup, its structure is as follows
+The API `popup` function will return a specific popup, its structure is as follows.

 ```js
 {